serviceberry3/posenet_cpp/README.md

 For all those of you needing an easy-access API for the using the Tensorflow Posenet posenet_model.tflite file in C++ code, here it is.
 It's modeled on Tensorflow's example Java file linked in the description.
+Compare this to my file infer_video_posenet.py in the videopose3d_android repo, which does everything this API does (running Posenet inference using TfLite) but using Python.

 NOTE: I'll be running speed tests comparing the use of 4D C++ std::vector<>'s versus regular 4D C arrays (float\*\*\*\*).
 It seems as though the speeds should be comparable, but I'm guessing primitive C arrays are the way to go.